superna9999/meta-meson/README.md

  - khadas-vim : complete bootable .wic sdcard image with mainline U-boot
  - khadas-vim-sdboot : .wic image to be booted using vendor u-boot
  - hwacom-amazetv : .wic image to be booted using vendor u-boot
+ - amlogic-p241: .wic image to be booted using vendor u-boot
+ - amlogic-p281: .wic image to be booted using vendor u-boot
+ - oranth-tx3-mini: .wic image to be booted using vendor u-boot
  - amlogic-s905x (all S905X machines) : generic non-bootable .wic image to be customized

 Available S912 machines are :